 Margin profitability analysis provides relevant decision-making information for setting prices, product design, and product profitability.
 Analysis of whether to open or close locations or divisions can also be done with marginal profitability analysis.

-The course starts by defining marginal costs and marginal profits and then explains how to calculate marginal profitability.
+In this webinar, Rob Stephens, CPA will define marginal costs and marginal profits and then explain how to calculate marginal profitability.
 You will learn how to create cost-volume-profit (CVP) analyses and break-even analysis.
 Marginal profitability is compared to traditional full absorption product costing or activity-based costing to identify the pros and cons of each method and when each is appropriate.

-- Explore the definitions of marginal costs and marginal profitability
+- Identify the definitions of marginal costs and marginal profitability

-- Discover how to use a cost-volume-profit analysis and breakeven analysis
+- Recognize how to use a cost-volume-profit analysis and breakeven analysis

 - Identify the pros and cons of using marginal profitability analysis, activity-based costing, and traditional full absorption costing.